aliig/arkserversuite/README.md

 ## License
 This project is open-sourced under the MIT License.

-## ASA Server
+## PvE Server
-Join our Discord server for support and community discussions. https://discord.gg/BsH25X3pTB
+Feel free to join my hosted ASA server "Brohana"; just search "Brohana" on unofficial.
+Here is the Brohana discord server for support and community discussions. https://discord.gg/BsH25X3pTB